The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 Healing From Living Abroad Exhaustion Through Small Moments

-I think people slowly reconnect with themselves when they begin to feel emotionally safe again.
+I think we begin to reconnect with ourselves when we start feeling emotionally safe again.

-And often, it starts with very small things.
+And often, it begins with very small things.

-Back in Japan, I hardly drank tea at all.
-I was always a coffee drinker.
+Back in Japan, I was always a coffee drinker.

 It seems like such a small thing.

-But looking back now, I think I had slowly stopped listening to my own preferences in many areas of my life.
+I think I had gradually stopped listening to my own preferences in many areas of my life.

-Then after my divorce, one day I suddenly thought,
+Then one day after my divorce, I found myself thinking,

 “I’d really like a coffee.”

-And when I made myself a cup of coffee for the first time in years, I felt something shift inside me.
+When I made myself a cup for the first time in years, something shifted.

 Resting when you are tired.